DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 end
 ```

-Here's how you would responde to http requests:
+Here's how you would respond to http requests:

 ```ruby
 def tick args